As the viral TikTok trend ‘BRAT summer’ comes to an end – what’s next?

 Un-Serious Brand Marketing

-This demonstrates just how much TikTok has become a carefree space and an app where brands shouldn’t expect to take themselves too seriously.
+This demonstrates just how much TikTok has become a carefree space.
+An app where brands shouldn’t expect to take themselves too seriously.
 As a result, it also helps businesses decide if TikTok is perhaps the right platform for them.

 Honourable Mentions